mmartin-sub/web-saas/README.md

 ## Known issues

-[ ] Stripe web-hooks should return 200 as fast as possible, leverage sub/pub approach to do DB work async [ ] If Resend is sending an error, it is not cached [x] <p> cannot be a descendant of <p> from TypewriterEffectSmooths/TypewriterEffectImpl animation; the code is different to the source code for this component.
+- [ ] Stripe web-hooks should return 200 as fast as possible, leverage sub/pub approach to do DB work async
+- [ ] If Resend is sending an error, it is not cached
+- [x] <p> cannot be a descendant of <p> from TypewriterEffectSmooths/TypewriterEffectImpl animation; the code is different to the source code for this component.
-[ ] upgrade missing dependencies (see ncu -ws) - turbo [ ] in package/stripe (packages/api/src/router/stripe.ts) access to json should be in different place and coming frokk prodä/dev approach
+- [ ] upgrade missing dependencies (see ncu -ws) - turbo
+- [ ] in package/stripe (packages/api/src/router/stripe.ts) access to json should be in different place and coming frokk prodä/dev approach
-[ ] there are some dict.common! for exmple in the code, not sure why ! is needed [ ] Create an account (register page) should have sign-up button, not Login with email
+- [ ] there are some dict.common! for exmple in the code, not sure why ! is needed
+- [ ] Create an account (register page) should have sign-up button, not Login with email
+- [ ] Github auth was not working, code has been removed

 ## Extra Documentation

 - tooling/tailwind-config/index.ts: tailwind extra configuration